A Learning-based Adaptive Compliance Method for Symmetric Bi-manual Manipulation: CONCLUSUIN

-The current framework used for completing symmetric bi-manual manipulation is inefficient and lacks adaptability.
-The framework performs motion planning first and then tracks the desired trajectory with a compliance controller.
-Furthermore, due to the difficulty in establishing contact dynamics and the high requirements for dual-arm synchronous control, no research has particularly focused on the dual-arm cooperative peg-in-hole operation, wherein two arms hold the same peg.
+The current framework for symmetric bi-manual manipulation performs motion planning first and then tracks the desired trajectory with a compliance controller, which is inefficient and may cause conflicts between the two modules.
+Furthermore, due to the difficulty in establishing contact dynamics and the high requirements for dual-arm synchronous control, no research has particularly focused on the dual-arm cooperative peg-in-hole operation.
 To address these challenges, we propose the Learning-based Adaptive Compliance (LAC) algorithm, which incorporates the advantages of reinforcement learning to improve the flexibility, adaptability, and robustness in symmetric bi-manual manipulation.

-Simulation results demonstrate that the proposed algorithm exhibits significant flexibility in transporting the object to random positions within a specific space without the need to re-plan the trajectory.
-Moreover, it facilitates dual-arm cooperative control with considerable environmental adaptability in high-precision assembly operations.
-In the future, we intend to consider the object's attitude adjustment, thus further expanding the application of LAC in dual-arm cooperative operations.
+Simulation results demonstrate that the proposed algorithm facilitates dual-arm cooperative control with considerable environmental adaptability in high-precision assembly operations.
+Real-world experiments further verify the proposed method and show the high robustness and strong generalization ability of the algorithm.